 Speaking of cheeks...
 Yup. walleye cheeks.
 All these years you've been missing out on one of the tastiest parts of a walleye!

-It's tradition and a necessary part of any Canadian experience, winter, spring, summer, or fall!
-Fresh fish, baked potatoes and canned sweet veggies are just some staple ingredients to the perfect shore lunch on your own private island.
+It's a tradition and a necessary part of any Canadian experience, winter, spring, summer, or fall!
+Fresh fish, baked potatoes, and canned sweet veggies are just some staple ingredients to the perfect shore lunch on your own private island.